-Sky shareholders cheer Comcast's $40 billion knockout bid
+Comcast won a dramatic auction for Sky.
+But its investors aren't happy

 Comcast's (CMCSA) final bid was £17.28 ($22.65), valuing Sky at £30.6 billion ($40.1 billion).
 That was way up on its previous offer of £14.75, and Sky's closing share price on Friday.

+Craig Moffett of MoffettNathanson Research went even further, writing that Comcast had "grossly overpaid" for a company that could be "an albatross."

+"It seems as though they would like investors to forget that [Sky] is also a satellite TV provider, and satellite video distribution is increasingly becoming obsolete," he said.

 Comcast has given Sky shareholders until October 11 to accept the offer.
-Sky's Independent Committee has unanimously recommended Comcast's offer.

 Fox is now considering what to do with the 39% of Sky it owns, and which it had agreed to sell to Disney along with its entertainment assets under a deal that was approved by both sides in July.